domw30/bank_tech_test/README.md

 ```
 As a user,
 So that I can keep track of my money,
-I'd like to be able to create a new bank account.
+I'd like to be able to create a new bank account with a default balance of zero.
 ```
 ```
 As a user,